TrevorAttema/Simple-DB-for-Embedded-System-Logging/README.md

 DBEngine uses a log–and–index storage strategy:

 - **Log File:**
   Data records are appended sequentially to a log file.
-Each record includes a header (with metadata such as record type, length, key, and status) followed by the payload.
+Each record consists of a header (with metadata such as record type, length, key, and status) followed by the payload.

 - **Index File:**
   A sorted index file maps record keys to their offsets in the log file.
-This index is managed in fixed–size pages to minimize RAM usage.
-Only one page (by default, 256 entries) is loaded into memory at any time.
+This index is managed in fixed–size pages to minimize RAM usage—only one page (by default, 256 entries) is loaded into memory at any time.

-Calling **`open`** will automatically handle all necessary file operations (opening, header verification/creation, and initial index page load) so that the database is immediately ready for subsequent operations.
+When you call **`open`**, the engine automatically performs all necessary file operations (opening, header verification/creation, and initial index page load) so that the database is immediately ready for use.

 ---